steve2130/PitComfirm/README.md

 ## PitConfirm
-(Formula 1 related)

-To see the position and gaps if the driver pits now.
+To see the position and gaps in a Formula 1 race.
-Nothing works now.

 [Test Site](https://pitconfirm.ml)